BenPuusta/BenPuusta/README.md

-Greetings, weary traveller.
-Rest your tired eyes and peruse a few of my projects at your leisure.
+Welcome GitHub repository containing my work at the School of Code and my own projects.

+About me:
-Recent School of Code graduate.
-Brummie native, musician, gamer, language learner and Codesmith.
+Recent School of Code graduate - Brummie native, musician, gamer, language learner and Codesmith.

 Final Project is the month long final project at School of Code, using all of the skills learned throughout the course.